-- For non emergencies, dial 585-275-3333.
-You may also use a Blue Light Emergency Phone. - The dispatcher will determine first that you are safe.
+- You may also call 585-275-3333 or use a Blue Light Emergency Phone. - The dispatcher will determine first that you are safe.
 Once that is known, you will be asked for your name and location, as well as descriptive information about the incident or event with which you are involved.
-This information will assist the responding officer(s) or other emergency responders. - You may contact an on-duty supervisor, 24 hours a day, by calling 585-275-3333. - For crime prevention services, call 585-275-2220.
-For investigative services, call 585-275-3436.
+This information will assist the responding officer(s) or other emergency responders. - You may contact an on-duty supervisor, 24 hours a day, by calling 585-275-3333.